mdciao.cli.residue_neighborhoods

 • table_ext (str, default is “.dat”) – The extension (=format) of the saved tables

-• GPCR_uniprot (str or mdciao.nomenclature.LabelerGPCR, default is None) – For GPCR nomenclature.
+• GPCR_UniProt (str or mdciao.nomenclature.LabelerGPCR, default is None) – For GPCR nomenclature.
 If str, e.g. “adrb2_human”. will try to locate a local filename or do a web lookup in the GPCRdb.
 If mdciao.nomenclature.LabelerGPCR, use this object directly (allows for object re-use when in API mode).
 See mdciao.nomenclature for more info and references.
 Please note the difference between UniProt Accession Code and UniProt entry name as explained here .

-• KLIFS_uniprotAC (str or mdciao.nomenclature.LabelerKLIFS, default is None) – Uniprot Accession Code for kinase KLIFS nomenclature.
-If str, e.g. “P31751”, try to locate a local filename or do a web lookup in the GPCRdb.
-If mdciao.nomenclature.LabelerKLIFS, use this object directly (allows for object re-use when in API mode).
+Finally, if KLIFS_string is an mdciao.nomenclature.LabelerKLIFS, use this object directly (allows for object re-use when in API mode).
 See mdciao.nomenclature for more info and references.
-Please note the difference between UniProt Accession Code and UniProt entry name as explained here .
+Alos, please note the difference between UniProt Accession Code and UniProt entry name as explained here .

 • output_dir (str, default is ‘.’) – directory to which the results are written.